seofernando25/mug/packages/game-engine/examples/web-integration.md

 # Web Integration Example

-This example shows how to use the new `WebGameAdapter` to replace the old complex `createGame` function.
+This example shows how to use the new `WebGame` to replace the old complex `createGame` function.

 ## Before (Old Complex Integration)